rob-berry-depop/jj-stack/REMOTE_SELECTION_PLAN.md

    ): Array<{ name: string; url: string }>;
    ```

-2. **Add error handling** for invalid remotes in `getGitHubRepoInfo`; that means throwing errors, not swallowing them
+2. **Added error handling** for invalid remotes in `getGitHubRepoInfo` ✅:
+   - Function now validates that the specified remote is a GitHub remote before attempting to parse
+   - Throws descriptive errors for non-GitHub remotes instead of generic parsing failures

+### Implementation Notes:

+- **GitHub URL detection** supports both HTTPS (`https://github.com/owner/repo.git`) and SSH (`git@github.com:owner/repo.git`) formats
+- **GitHub subdomains** like `company.github.com` are considered valid GitHub remotes
+- **Comprehensive test coverage** added for all validation utilities
+- **No breaking changes** - pure addition of new utilities
+- **All tests pass** and build succeeds

 ---